This is a fresh look to the Plenny Bar review, one of the best meal replacement bars in the market.

 What I dislike

 1. They are not soft.
-I personally didn’t mind it, but the new Plenny Bars require you to do some chewing.
-Texture has changed from the previous formula.
+I personally didn’t mind it, but the Plenny Bars require you to do some chewing.
+They resemble a flapjack, rather than a protein bar.

 2. Nutritionally still a bar.
 It is well-rounded as a bar, but still contains maltodextrin, rice syrup and other ingredients you won’t find in the healthiest shakes.

-3. Chocolate flavour is a bit of a letdown.
-Considering the field, Plenny Bar chocolate is one of the weakest.
+3. Pizza flavour is a bit of a letdown, and Chocolate is good, but weak.
+Considering the field, Plenny Bar Chocolate is one of the weakest chocolate bars you can have, and the Pizza bar is rather forgettable.

 One characteristic I truly enjoyed about the Plenny Bars is the taste and texture.
 Despite the fact that they are not mind-blowing, there’s something to them that makes me come back eagerly.
 To look forward to the next bar, unlike some of it’s competitors.